Possible world: Other uses

 Possible worlds play a central role in many other debates in philosophy.
-These include debates about the Zombie Argument, and physicalism and supervenience in the philosophy of mind.
-Many debates in the philosophy of religion have been reawakened by the use of possible worlds.
+These include debates about the Zombie Argument, physicalism, and supervenience in the philosophy of mind.
+Many debates in the philosophy of religion have been impacted by the use of possible worlds, such as debates about the ontological argument, the problem of evil, and God's foreknowledge.

 History of the concept

 The idea of possible worlds is most commonly attributed to Gottfried Leibniz, who spoke of possible worlds as ideas in the mind of God and used the notion to argue that our actually created world must be "the best of all possible worlds".
 Arthur Schopenhauer argued that on the contrary our world must be the worst of all possible worlds, because if it were only a little worse it could not continue to exist.
 Scholars have found implicit earlier traces of the idea of possible worlds in the works of René Descartes, a major influence on Leibniz, Al-Ghazali (The Incoherence of the Philosophers), Averroes (The Incoherence of the Incoherence), Fakhr al-Din al-Razi (Matalib al-'Aliya), John Duns Scotus and Antonio Rubio (Commentarii in libros Aristotelis Stagiritae de Coelo).

 The modern philosophical use of the notion was pioneered by David Lewis and Saul Kripke.